h-a-graham/EAlidaR/README.md

 `devtools::install_github('h-a-graham/EAlidaR')`

-### Introduction
+### Examples:

 Here is a simple use case where we download the available 2m DTM data for the example region provided with the package `DerwentHeadwater`. using the `get_area` function we retrieve a single raster as 'merge.tiles' is TRUE.
-We can save this data in a desired location with 'dest.folder' and 'out.name' arguments but in this case rasters are stored in the `tempfile()` location and will be available only during the active R session (unless subsequently saved with `raster::writeRaster`).
+We can save this data in a desired location with 'dest.folder', 'out.name' and 'ras.format' arguments but, in this case, rasters are stored in the `tempfile()` location and will be available only during the active R session (unless subsequently saved with `raster::writeRaster`).
 We then plot the data using the excellent ggplot and ggspatial packages see here for more cool ideas for plotting spatial data in R here: https://github.com/paleolimbot/ggspatial

 ```